-Tamsulosin may also be used for other purposes not listed in this medication guide.
+Tamsulosin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of tamsulosin (Flomax)?

-Stop using tamsulosin and call your doctor at once if you have any of these serious side effects:
+Stop using tamsulosin and call your doctor at once if you have:

 - penis erection that is painful or lasts 4 hours or longer.